 Rayon, the red cloth, is told as an 'anti-static' material.
 In other words, it should be one of the least likely pieces of material to develop a charge.
 Does it seem to work this way?

-- Remove the orange end caps and rub your hand up and down the tube.
-Notice that the orange end caps are not necessary to contain the pellets.
-Place the end caps on a flat surface so that they roll.
-Bring the charged tube close to the end caps.
+- Remove the end cap and rub your hand up and down the tube.
+Notice that the end cap is not necessary to contain the pellets.
+Place the end cap on a flat surface so that it rolls.
+Bring the charged tube close to the end cap.

 - Shake out some of the pellets onto a flat surface.
 Rub the tube to develop a static charge and place it close to the pellets.
 Some of the pellets are attracted to the outside of the tube.
 Some of the pellets are attracted to the inside of the tube.